Driving Efficiency through Technology - LGC Awards 2020

 - How staff and users have engaged in using the technology, benefitted from it, or been involved in its design/implementation;

 - Evidence that the project has achieved the goals in question.

 Award entries will be judged upon:

-- The level of innovation and ambition shown in devising new technological improvements;
+- The level of innovation and ambition shown in devising technological improvements;

-- The extent to which the evidence shows that projects have improved efficiency, especially with regard to the hardest areas to make improvements on;
+- The extent to which the evidence shows that projects have achieved the desired goals, especially with regards to the toughest ones;

 - Evidence of the use of technology to drive change and innovation in service delivery;